Can an Attorney Help Me Recover Anything From an Uninsured Motorist?

-Although every state requires drivers have a minimum amount of insurance before getting behind the wheel, the reality is often far from the ideal.
-For victims, the prospect of the at-fault driver being uninsured can be a source of terrible anxiety and pain.
+Although every state requires drivers to have a minimum amount of insurance before getting behind the wheel, the reality is that many people drive without the required coverage.
+For victims of car accidents, the prospect of the at-fault driver being uninsured can be a source of anxiety and stress.

-While many states have instituted measures designed to encourage motorists to drive with insurance, these laws don’t always work.
-Some states have “no pay, no play” laws in which uninsured motorists are unable to collect when another driver is at fault.
+While many states have instituted measures to encourage motorists to drive with insurance, these laws don’t always work.
+Some states have “no pay, no play” laws that prevent uninsured motorists from collecting compensation when another driver is at fault.
 Some even have stiff fines and suspensions for those who drive uninsured.
-Get to know your state laws so you can be ready in the event of an accident.

-You deserve to get whatever damages are owed to you.
-When a collision happens with an uninsured motorist, you may worry that you will not be able to collect damages, but a good auto accident attorney can improve your chances of collecting damages.
+When a collision happens with an uninsured motorist, you may worry that you cannot collect damages.
+However, an experienced car accident attorney can improve your chances of receiving compensation.

 Who Covers Damages?